sensei-skipper/ltapy/README.md

 # ltapy

-Command the LTA board from Python, be happy!
+Use the LTA board from Python, be happy!

 ## Instalation